-dn [source, or source subclass, or None] If an object complying with the source protocol, it is returned (ptype and lam are ignored).
+dn [source, or source subclass, or None] If an object complying with the source protocol, it is returned (ptype and lam, as well as self.rng, are ignored).
 If a source subclass, it is instantiated with the given parameters, and returned.
 If None, a new instance of poisson_source is returned, with the given parameters.